Research evidence for 5C model

 The principal and school staff need to assess their contribution to a beginning teacher's development regularly, and within the specific school context.
 This includes allocating a mentor to discuss key issues and share practices, scheduled time for collaboration with colleagues, support for continued professional development, and clear guidelines for mentor support.
 (Hudson 2012, Beutel and Hudson 2008).

-Balancing support ensures that induction processes are comprehensive and encourage a collective responsibility for supporting each beginning teacher.
+Balancing support ensures that induction processes are comprehensive and encourage collective responsibility for supporting each beginning teacher.
 Eisenschmidt identifies three dimensions for induction to focus on - the personal dimension, social dimension and professional dimension.

 These 3 dimensions are useful for a school to view when considering and determining which connections they can make available for beginning teachers, as they will need more than one support.